-We had a chat with student Ben Phillips-Farmer who recently completed his Psychology Master's degree at Birkbeck, University of London.
+We had a chat with student Ben Phillips-Farmer, who recently completed his Psychology Master's degree at Birkbeck, University of London.
 Ben shared his thoughts on the learning support that increased his confidence in his own academic skills, the types of academic support on offer and those he utilised and what motivated him to keep going during the tough times.

 Congratulations on your name change and forthcoming wedding!
 If you cast your mind back to when you first started your Masters at Birkbeck, how did you feel about starting your course?

-Had you had you studied at Birkbeck before?
+Had you studied at Birkbeck before?

-No. That was the first time that that was the first time.
+No. That was the first time.

-Did you have any concerns specifically around the course that you decided to do or the level that you decided to study at?
+Did you have any concerns specifically around the course that you decided to do, or the level that you decided to study at?

-I think my main concern was catching up to a level of academic writing that I was really out of the loop with as well, I was starting a course that I was actually excited about, whereas before when I'd studied, I wasn't too bothered about that, which meant I didn't pay too much close attention to writing really well or academically.
+I think my main concern was catching up to a level of academic writing that I was really out of the loop with.
+I was starting a course that I was actually excited about, whereas before when I'd studied, I wasn't too bothered about that, which meant I didn't pay too much close attention to writing really well or academically.
 And so I was just really out of practice and had never had the kind of motivation that I'd had this time around as well.

 What were the biggest challenges for you in your studies?